disorn-inc/udacity-behavior-cloning/writeup_template.md

 The model.py file contains the code for training and saving the convolution neural network.
 The file shows the pipeline I used for training and validating the model, and it contains comments to explain how the code works.

 ### Model Architecture and Training Strategy

-#### 1. An appropriate model architecture has been employed
+#### 1. Solution Design Approach

 My model consists of a convolution neural network with 5x5 filter sizes and depths 6 (model2.py lines 70-80)

-The model includes RELU layers to introduce nonlinearity (code line 73), and the data is normalized in the model using a Keras lambda layer (code line 72).
+The model includes RELU layers to introduce nonlinearity (code line 73), and the data is normalized in the model using a Keras lambda layer (code line 72) and use fully connected layer (code line 78-80).

-#### 2. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model2.py line 81).

-#### 3. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.

-### Model Architecture and Training Strategy

-#### 1. Solution Design Approach

-My initial approach was to use lightweight architecture to reduce time that use to train my model

 A model summary is as follows: